 All along, your manager has been fretting about lost targets, diminishing productivity, and tipping profitability.

 Time Management – How successful companies and employees see it

 While a lot of companies struggle to keep a tab on time and let it slip away without making a difference, there are others that ensure that each second spent at work drives them towards success.
-These 5-10% people know exactly what is important to them and spend 90-95% of their mornings planning or executing on those priorities.
+These 5-10% of people know exactly what is important to them and spend 90-95% of their mornings planning or executing those priorities.